Hiring? Be sure you’re asking the right (and legal) questions.

 One last thing: you may want to watch some of our Facebook Live videos where we discuss HR topics that concern employers and employees (or prospective ones).
 I did one that coached employees on what THEY shouldn’t do during an interview.
 They’re short, fast, free to watch, and definitely worth a look.

-For more information, please see our related articles below or contact our HR experts at HR@stratus.hr.
+For more information, please contact our HR experts at HR@stratus.hr.

 Want to learn more about how Stratus.hr can help protect your business?
 Request a free quote today!